MicrosoftDocs/cpp-docs.it-it/docs/standard-library/unordered-multimap-class.md

 ### <a name="parameters"></a>Parametri

+*nbucket*
-`nbucket` Numero di bucket.
+ Numero di bucket.

 ### <a name="remarks"></a>Note

-La funzione membro restituisce la dimensione del numero di bucket `nbucket`.
+La funzione membro restituisce le dimensioni del numero di bucket *nbucket*.

 ### <a name="example"></a>Esempio